-Figure 00.12: Remote Systems Explorer with $myRIO\ connection\ successfully\ defined.$

-- 2. Open the Remote Systems Explorer perspective to display the Remote Systems pane at left. - 3.
-Click the Define a connection to remote system icon to display the New Connection dialog box. - 4.
-Select General SSH Only. - 5.
+- 1. Launch Eclipse, specify a workspace, and click OK to display the C/C++ perspective (default). - Two other perspective views, Remote Systems Explorer and Debug, will also be useful.
+To make these available, select Window \rightarrow Open Perspective \rightarrow Other to display the Open Perspective dialog box. - Then select Remote Systems Explorer and click OK to display the Remote Systems Explorer perspective.
+Repeat this process to display the Debug perspective.
+Buttons for all three perspective should appear in the upper right corner of your eclipse window, and can be used at any time to switch perspectives. - 2.
+Select the Remote Systems Explorer perspective to display the Remote Systems pane at left. - 3.
+Click the Define a connection to remote system icon it to display the New Connection dialog box. - 4.
+Select General→SSH Only. - 5.
 Enter the IP address 172.22.11.2 in the Host name textbox and click Finish.
-Your target displays in the Remote Systems tab in the Remote System Explorer pane, as shown in Figure 00.12.
+Your target displays in the Remote Systems tab in the Remote System Explorer pane